JaanJah/base-defence/README.md

 A base defence game written in Lua, using LÖVE 2D game engine.

 This game is about defending your base and kicking ass!
-Fight against evil monsters who are trying to destroy your base by using different spells and traps.
+Fight against evil monsters who are trying to destroy your base by using various spells and traps.
 But be careful, because you only have 1 chance to do so.
 Good luck!

 ## How to play

-#### Movement: W A S D and move mouse to rotate character
+#### Movement: W A S D & Mouse

 ## Compiling:
 You need to have [LÖVE](https://love2d.org/) installed!